thecsea/static-site-creator/README.md

 # Static site creator

+Creator of static sites for tempalte managers (like pug ex-blade)

 ## Features
 - [ ] Export to javascript object for balde template
 - [ ] Multiple git repositories support